 When a competition consists of two or more courses of fire, tie breaking will use the same rules that are used for single 3X10 or 3X20 events (Rule 8.6.1 above).
 If there is a final or last final, the final and final tie-breaking procedures (Rule 8.6.1, #1) apply.
-Where there is no final, ties will be broken by using the highest number of inner tens, then the highest score in the last 10-shot series fired, then by using the next to the last 10-shot series score, etc.
+Where there is no final, ties will be broken by using the highest number of inner tens, then the highest score in the last complete course of fire, then the next-to-the-last complete course of fire, then the highest score in the last 10-shot series fired, then by using the next to the last 10-shot series score.